UEFA.com works better on other browsers

 Georgia's first-ever appearance in a major international tournament came courtesy of direct qualification for the EURO play-offs as one of the best performing Nations League sides – another example of how we use our competitions to open the door for associations aspiring to step up a level.

-In 2024, the fourth edition of the Nations League will build on the competition’s sporting and commercial success, with a new knockout round linking the group phase with the finals played in June 2025, as well as home-and-away promotion/relegation play-offs.
+In 2024, the fourth edition of the Nations League will build on the competition’s sporting and commercial success, with a new knockout round linking the league phase with the finals played in June 2025, as well as home-and-away promotion/relegation play-offs.
 The prospect of exciting matchups will not only further enhance competitiveness but also increase the excitement for fans and interest from media and commercial partners – a vital source of revenue for member associations.

 Women's national team football